Sanni2712/Pytorch-cnn-trainer/README.md

 ├── test.png/jpg            (almost any image format is supported)<br>
 ...
 ```
+You may replace the current cards dataset with any image folder dataset or downloadable dataset (PyTorch Dataset object) of your choice.<br>
-Model class in testing program should be same as the model class in training program as the .
+Model class in testing program should be same as the model class in training program. <br>
+Using [Google Collab](colab.research.google.com) with GPU runtime for training models is recomended, use the [Pytorch_cnn.ipynb](https://github.com/Sanni2712/Pytorch-cnn-trainer/blob/main/Pytorch_cnn.ipynb)<br>
+Upload the [image folder dataset](https://github.com/Sanni2712/Pytorch-cnn-trainer/tree/main/dataset) during the session as a zip file and unzip it.

 ## Requirements
 __📦📦Packages__<br>